gkeenans/gkeenan.co/src/avgb/2024-10-02-ive-missed-sam-for-a-long-time-or-pick-your-battles.md

 [^8]: What does that even mean?
 How was this measured?
 Who was doing the measuring??
 Doesn't matter!
 Facts don't care about feelings, and all that.
 Quit asking questions!

-[^9]: I don't have to search very far to find the root cause of my health anxiety and why cancer is the root cause of every single ache, pain, and pang I experience.
+[^9]: I don't have to search very far to find the root cause of my health anxiety and why cancer is invariably the culprit of every single ache, pain, and pang I experience.